Smoked Fontina & Bacon Tart

 Neighborly Grace

 - THE PRESENTATION: Never attempt to slice or serve a hot tart directly from the oven.
 Allow it to cool to room temperature, which allows the molten Fontina and puffed custard to structurally set.
-Carefully press up the removable bottom to release the fluted ring, and slide the pristine tart onto a chilled marble or white ceramic cake stand to instantly elevate its visual prestige.
+Carefully press up the removable bottom to release the fluted ring, and slide the pristine tart onto a chilled marble or white ceramic cake stand to instantly enhance its visual prestige.

 - THE POUR: A lush, fruit-forward Pinot Noir or a highly effervescent, bone-dry Champagne provides the essential acidic and carbonated lift needed to seamlessly cut through the heavy cream custard and the intense smoke of the Fontina and bacon.